dhivyasreedhar/dhivyasreedhar.github.io/_portfolio/1-scribble.md

 ---
 title: "Fake Tweet Detection"
-excerpt: "A tool to detect fake tweets"
+excerpt: "A tool to classify fake tweets on twitter"
 collection: ml
 ---